 Over the next six years we ran our weekly schedule and retreat days, offered a guest room for non-local sangha members, did lots of work in the temple garden, rented our six rooms to various templemates, and did lots of other exciting (vegan bake sales, inter-Buddhist gatherings) and not-so-exciting (fixing many leaks, accounts) things.

-In December 2020 and after more than a decade each of being disciples, we parted ways with our teacher, Dharmavidya David Brazier, and the Amida Order.
-With the support of the Amida Trust, we continue to run the temple as Buddhist teachers.
-Our new name is ‘Bright Earth’ – ‘Bright’ to signify the light of Amitabha, and ‘Earth’ to signify our passion for caring for the Earth and our emphasis on outside practice.
-We entered a new phase in the life of the temple, supported by our colleagues and guiding teachers.
+In December 2020 we left the Amida Order.
+Following discussions with Amida Trust, they invited us to stay and run the temple as an independent centre.
+We renamed the temple ‘Bright Earth’ – ‘Bright’ to signify the light of Amitabha, and ‘Earth’ to signify our passion for caring for the Earth and our emphasis on outside practice.

 Namo Amitabha!